 One way to extend the driving range of a natural gas powered vehicle is use liquefied natural gas (LNG) rather than compressed natural gas.
 Chilling methane to -260 degrees F. reduces its volume by a factor of 630 to 1, allowing more fuel to be stored in a smaller tank.
 But a super cold cryogenic fuel tank can't keep the methane liquid indefinitely.
 As the fuel warms up, it begins to vaporize and must either be vented or used.
 LNG costs more than CNG because the equipment that's needed to chill the gas is expensive.

 Compressing methane isn't cheap either.
 A two-stage high pressure compressor station for refueling large numbers of vehicles can cost up to $250,000!
 Smaller compressors for overnight home refueling are available, but even these cost as much as $3000 apiece.

 Another drawback that limits methane's potential as an alternative fuel for mass consumption is a limited infrastructure for refueling.
-Natural gas pipelines are everywhere, but there are only about 500 refueling facilities for CNG vehicles nationwide.
+Natural gas pipelines are everywhere, and with fracking the supplies of natural gas have expanded significantly causing a drop in natural gas prices.
+But there are only about 500 refueling facilities for CNG vehicles nationwide.

 For information about where to find a good used CNG-powered vehicle, Click Here.

 If you've watched the Indianapolis 500 or an alcohol-fuel dragster, you have seen what methanol can do on the race track.
 As a high octane racing fuel, it's great.
 Racers love it because of its high octane rating of 105 allows an engine to run a higher compression ratio and to inhale in a denser fuel charge for up to a 10% increase in horsepower.